wpilibsuite/frc-docs/source/docs/software/basic-programming/robot-code-ci.rst

 Then, save changes by clicking the "Start commit" button on the top-right corner of the screen.
 You can amend the default commit message if you wish to do so.
 Then, click the green "Commit new file" button.

 .. image:: images/robot-ci/commit-new-file.png
-  :alt: Commiting a new file.
+  :alt: Committing a new file.

 GitHub will now automatically run a build whenever a commit is pushed to main or a pull request is opened.
 To monitor the status of any build, you can click on the "Actions" tab on the top of the screen.